BSS/OSS Academy

 OrderResource OrderRequest to allocate/configure/release a resourceResource Order Mgmt (ROM)

-InventoryService InstanceA running service on the networkService Inventory
+InventoryService InstanceA running service on the networkSLM

 InventoryResource InstanceAn allocated resource (IP, port, VLAN, device)Resource Inventory